Zuleyka Rivera: Early life

-Born in Cayey, she was raised in Salinas by her parents Jerry Rivera and Carmen Mendoza, and two brothers, Jerry, Jr. and Jose Rivera Mendoza.
+Born in Cayey, she was raised in Salinas by her parents Jerry Rivera and Carmen Mendoza, along with her two brothers, Jerry, Jr. and Jose Rivera Mendoza.

-Prior to winning the Miss Puerto Rico title she won the local pageant for her hometown of Salinas.
+Prior to winning the Miss Puerto Rico title, she first won the local pageant for her hometown of Salinas.
 She had also placed as the first runner-up in the Miss Teen Puerto Rico pageant.
 Only eighteen years of age when she was crowned Miss Universe, Rivera is one of the youngest women to win the title.